Alabama and Non-Alabama Student Policy

 The following outlines the process by which students may seek review, or appeal the initial decision of residency for tuition purposes.

-- Students must submit their residency review packet documents, referenced on www.residency.auburn.edu, to the Residency Advisor in the Office of the Registrar.
+- Students must submit their residency review packet documents, referenced on www.residency.auburn.edu, to the Residency Coordinator in the Office of the Registrar.

 - Along with the written request, students should submit whatever evidence they feel is relevant to their appeal.
 Examples of the relevant evidence can be found in the Auburn University Residency Guidelines in this Bulletin.